|Rewards Rating:||4.4 / 5|

 See related: United Airlines partners

-The Club Infinite card’s lack of a sign-up bonus has a major impact on its rewards earning potential, even with no annual fee at play in the first year.
-Based on the average person’s spending, the Club Infinite Card earns around $320 worth of United miles in the first year, compared to the United Explorer card’s $886.
-This assumes a mile value of 1.5 cents per mile and an annual card spend of $15,900.
+Despite its annual fee, the Club Infinite card offers decent first-year value.
+However, its high fee also means it could fall short of the much cheaper United Explorer card.
+Based on our estimates of the average person’s spending and subtracting the annual fee, the Club Infinite Card will likely earn around $477 worth of United miles in the first year, compared to the United Explorer card’s $712.
+This assumes a mile value of 0.9 cents per mile and an annual card spend of $15,900.

 |Card||Sign-up bonus||Average rewards earned||Annual fee||Total earned|